-- Articles of Association - Rules of procedure for the Board of Directors and Board Committees - Decision-making procedures/authorisation instructions - President and CEO of reporting instructions - Internal guidelines, policy documents and manuals which provide guidelines for the Group's operations and employees, such as Ratos's information policy, owner policy, code of conduct, and policy for corporate responsibility and responsible investments
+- Articles of association - Rules of procedure for the Board of Directors and Board Committees - Decision-making procedures/authorisation instructions - President and CEO and reporting instructions - Internal guidelines, policy documents and manuals which provide guidelines for the Group's operations and employees, such as Ratos's information policy, owner policy, code of conduct, and policy for corporate responsibility and responsible investments

-Shareholders and general meetings Share capital and shareholders
+Shareholders and general meetings

+Share capital and shareholders

 Ratos has been listed on Nasdaq Stockholm since 1954.
-At year-end the share capital amounted to SEK 1,021m divided among a total of 324,140,896 shares, of which 84,637,060 Class A shares and 239,503,836 Class B shares.
-On 16 May 2017, the Board of Directors of Ratos resolved to redeem all preference shares (Class C shares).
-Consequently, there are currently no preference shares issued in the company.
-The company's Class A shares carry entitlement to one vote per share while Class B shares and preference shares carry entitlement to one-tenth of a vote per share.
+At yearend the share capital amounted to SEK 1,021m divided among a total of 324,140,896 shares, of which 84,637,060 Class A shares and 239,503,836 Class B shares.
+The company's Class A shares carry entitlement to one vote per share while Class B shares carry entitlement to one-tenth of a vote per share.
 Class A and B shares carry the same right to a share of the company's assets and to the same amount of dividend.
-The dividend on preference shares is regulated by the Articles of Association and includes preferential right before Class A and B shares to the company's assets.
 The Annual General Meeting decides on dividends.

-At year-end, Ratos had a total of 59,526 shareholders according to statistics from Euroclear Sweden.
-The ten largest shareholders accounted for 78.5% of the voting rights and 46.2% of the share capital.
-More information about Ratos's shares and shareholders is provided on pages 24-25.
+At year-end, Ratos had a total of 57,909 shareholders according to statistics from Euroclear Sweden.
+The ten largest shareholders accounted for 76.9% of the voting rights and 48.4% of the share capital.
+More information about Ratos's shares and shareholders is provided on pages 22-23.